 What Is Universal Credit Replacing And Why?

 What To Do When Claiming Universal Credit For The First Time

 Details of how to claim and the initial claim process are available here.
 They should be studied by anyone looking to claim Universal Credit.
-Give them a call if you need anything clarifying.
+Give the Universal Credit helpline number a call if you need anything clarifying.
 Once an online application has been made.
 The Universal Credit Helpline team will assess your application and decide how much you are eligible for in terms of monthly credit allowance.
 You will also need to accept a ‘Claimant Commitment’ that operates much in the same way as the Job Seekers Allowance system does.

 What If You Are Already Claiming Under The Legacy Benefits System?

 This doesn’t mean that all claimants will have to be switched over by the end of 2016.
 Just that the Universal Credit will be available nationwide by the end of 2016.
 The government’s aim is to have the scheme fully rolled out by 2021.
-If you believe that you could benefit from Universal Credit over your current benefits claims then you can discuss that in person with an advisor at your local Job Centre, or you can speak to one of the team by contacting the Universal Credit Number 0843 455 0035.
+If you believe that you could benefit from Universal Credit over your current benefits claims then you can discuss that in person with an adviser at your local Job Centre, or you can speak to one of the team by contacting the Universal Credit Helpline Number 0843 455 0035.

 Essentially it will work out as a smaller, more frequent payment that will eventually be rolled into the full Universal Credit payout as current claimants get used to the new system.
 As with all benefits systems, each application for PBS will be considered on its own merits.
 Your new Universal Credit payment.
 Is paid every calendar month, this leaves you crossing over from a fortnightly payment to monthly.
 So to help you fund this transition you can apply for an interest-free loan, call the budgeting loan number on 0843 455 0031.

 What To Do Now?